massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Massachusetts Small Claims Cases and Class Action Lawsuits?

 In Massachusetts, small claims cases are civil disputes involving claims of $7000 or less.
-However, the claims may be higher for cases that involve property damages as a result of a motor vehicle accident.
-Claims brought under the Consumer Protection Law may also surpass the $7000 limit.
+However, the claims may be higher for cases involving property damage from a motor vehicle accident.
+Claims brought under the Consumer Protection Law may surpass the $7000 limit.

-Class action lawsuits involve a large number of plaintiffs taking a single action against the same defendant that they have similar legal differences.
-Small claims matters and class action suits are handled by the state courts.
+Class action lawsuits generally involve many plaintiffs taking a single action against the same defendant because they have similar legal claims.
+Small claims matters and the state courts handle class action suits.

 Small claims cases are heard in the District Courts, the Boston Municipal Courts, and the Housing Courts, while the District Courts solely hear class action lawsuits.